vasantakmr/cpp-notes/05 - Operators/Notes.md

 Ternary Operator:

-Also known aasa conditional operator.
+Also known as a conditional operator.

 denoted as ?: